 For all their energy, toddlers are often easily distracted.
 Use this to your advantage, mama, by switching up these toddler activities and ideas and doing them all over again throughout the course of a day.

-Here are 22 easy (and cheap!) activities to entertain your toddler—bookmark this list for your next long day at home!
+Here are 25 easy (and cheap!) things to do with your toddler—bookmark this list for your next long day at home!

 1. Play with toys